 The Atari 2600 has released over 400 games that changed the world as we know it today.

-Take a stroll down memory lane with the Top 10 Atari 2006 Games Of All Time:
+Here are the Top 10 Atari 2600 Games Of All Time:

 Adventure was the grandfather of Doom.
 Launched in 1979, it was one of the first video games to feature an Easter egg.
 Players had the mission to recover a magic cup and return it to the Golden Castle.
 The game featured catacombs, dragons, castles, bats, and mazes, so you can expect a lot of action!

 Pole Position has inspired modern racing games, such as Gran Turismo.
 Launched in 1982, it was the first video game based on a real racing circuit.
 The rear perspective view of the track, full color landscapes, and unbelievable driving realism, made this game an instant success.

 This classic video game was released in 1981, featuring a little yellow creature who eats a bunch of dots and ghosts that stand in its way.
 As the round increase, the characters move faster.
 In 1984, the Atari 2600 version of Ms. Pac-Man won the Video Game of the Year award.

 Simple, fast, and fun to play, Kaboom! was a favorite choice for gamers of all ages.
 Players had to use a paddle controller to move buckets at the bottom pf the screen and catch the bombs dropped by the “Mad Bomber.”
 When a bomb touches the ground and explodes, the Mad Bomber smiles.
 Sounds fun, isn’t it?

 River Raid required players to operate a plane along a river while fighting other helicopters, tanks, and planes.
 This shooter video game sold over a million cartridges, being considered one of the most exciting war games ever released.